Payments trends for 2023 in Latin America and Africa

 João Paulo NotiniDecember 13, 2022

 The more global and digitalized the world gets, the more consumption habits change.
-This has a direct impact on the way how people pay and, consequently, on digital commerce sales.
+This has a direct impact on the way people pay and, consequently, on digital commerce sales.
 As consumer immediacy spikes, innovations in the payments industry and new ways to sell online are created, especially in regions considered rising economies, such as Africa and Latin America.
-Both Africans and Latin Americans are experiencing a payments revolution, so get your business ready and learn more about the hottest payment methods in these growing economies and what to expect from 2023 and onwards!

 How do Africans and Latin Americans buy and pay online?

 Thanks, but no banks.
-Rising economies are well known for their high smartphone penetration and low access to credit cards and bank accounts.
-In Latin America (LatAm), for example, smartphone penetration reaches 74% of internet users – as per Insider Intelligence – while, in Africa, there is an 83% penetration of mobile subscribers, as reported by the International Telecommunication Union (ITU).
+Rising economies are known for their high smartphone penetration and low access to credit cards and bank accounts.
+In Latin America (LatAm), smartphones are used by 74% of internet users – as per Insider Intelligence – while, in Africa, there’s an 83% penetration of mobile subscribers – as per the International Telecommunication Union (ITU).

-Yet, while in LatAm smartphone penetration helped boost online shopping and, later, digital payments, in Africa the high degree of mobile usage has been the foundation for payments and financial access itself.
-In other words, while e-commerce drove digital payments adoption in Latin America, in Africa digital payments should drive e-commerce.
+Yet, while in LatAm, smartphone penetration helped boost online shopping and, later, digital payments, in Africa, the high degree of mobile usage has been the foundation for payments and financial access.
+In other words, while e-commerce drove digital payments adoption in Latin America, in Africa, digital payments should drive e-commerce.

 Latin America: where alternative payment methods are becoming the norm for online purchases